-This unit uses refrigerant R-410A.
+This unit uses R-410A refrigerant.
 DO NOT use any other refrigerant in this unit.
 Use of another refrigerant will damage the unit.

 The information listed below must be followed during the installation, service, and operation of this unit.
 Unqualified individuals should not attempt to interpret these instructions or install this equipment.
+If you do not posses mechanical skills or tools, call your local dealer for assistance.
 Failure to follow safety recommendations could result in possible damage to the equipment, serious personal injury or death.

 - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
 Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - This equipment contains liquid and gaseous refrigerant under high pressure.
 DO NOT USE ANY PORTION OF THE CHARGE FOR PURGING OR LEAK TESTING.
 Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Fully annealed, refrigerant grade copper tubing should be used when installing the system.
 Refrigerant suction line tubing should be fully insulated. - Installation of equipment may require brazing operations.
-Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - This unit is designed for outdoor installations only and should be located in a position as shown on page 6. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
-Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment.
+Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Use caution when handling this appliance or removing components.
+Personal injury can occur from sharp metal edges present in all sheet metal constructed equipment. - This unit is designed for outdoor installations only and should be located in a position as shown on page 4. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
+Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - The installer should become familiar with the units wiring diagram before making any electrical connections to the unit.
+See the unit wiring label or Figures 2 & 3 (pages 12 & 13).